jgwinnett/GAC-MAP/Documentation/_build/html/_sources/Cook-Book.rst.txt

 FirstRun
 ------------
-FirstRun should be used the first time you are instantiating a project's search.
+FirstRun should be used the first time you are launching a project's search.
 It will safely create fresh DataFrames, download the latest CSV files and unify the data once searching is done.

 .. code-block:: python